How to Declutter Your Home and Downsize

 Congratulations on taking the first step toward a cleaner, healthier, and happier you (and home).
 Clutter is a sneaky thing that seems to magically appear without notice.
 Of course, this isn’t reality, but it is true that most Americans experience an abundance of “stuff” accumulated over the years.
 Oftentimes this “stuff” gets stowed away in closets, attics, garages, sheds, etc., sometimes not to be seen again until it comes time for the next home cleanout.

 There are various reasons why a homeowner would want to clean house.
 Maybe it’s because the house has become overrun with clutter, like in hoarding situations.
-Maybe the homeowners are simply looking to declutter and minimize unnecessary mess.
+Maybe the homeowners are simply looking to declutter and minimize the unnecessary mess.
 Still, others may clean out the house to live a more minimalist lifestyle.
 No matter the reason, decluttering offers several key benefits:

 - A clean home supports positive mental health and clarity